bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ### {{limit}}

-It limits the number of items returned from an array variable, and returns a new array.
+Limits the number of items returned from an array; returns a new array.

 #### Parameters

-- `data`: {Array}
-- `limit`: {Number}
+- `data` {Array}: Collection.
+- `limit` {Number}: Index specifying the number of items to exclude.

 #### Example

-Assume that `{{cart.items}}` would return 10 items.
-You could use this helper to limit that behavior to only the first four items, by specifying:

 ```html
 {{#each (limit cart.items 4)}}